 Lincoln - Newark - Sleaford - Horncastle

-If your dog's behaviour is causing concern, you just need a little guidance, or you are looking for private 1:1 support with your puppy, you have come to the right place.
+If your dog's behaviour is causing concern, your dog would benefit from learning a new skill, or you are looking for support with your puppy, you have come to the right place.

-Asking for help can often feel hard, but you've already taken the first step by being here.
+Thank you for taking the first step by being here.

 A young brown and tan mongrel with floppy ears and a furrowed brow looks at the camera.